SiaFoundation/siad/doc/Merge Requests.md

 ## Comments / Discussions
 When reviewing an MR, approvers use comments and discussions to work through the approval.
-Comments are none blocking while discussions are blocking.
+Comments are non-blocking while discussions are blocking.

 Comments should be used by the developer and/or reviewers to provide additional context or information.
 An example would be an reviewer leaving a comment of